spicetify/docs/docs/development/api-wrapper/methods/app-title.md

 :::note

-These methods only works for default app title.
+These methods only work for the default app title.

 :::